-As you can tell after reading his post, this script has the capability to make our DFIR lives a bit harder when it’s used to perform “bad things”.
+As you can tell after reading his post, this script has the capability to make our DFIR lives a bit harder when it is used to perform "bad things".

 Or does it?
 On the surface yes, I do believe it can and will be used to fool people, but can it hold up to rock star timeline analysis and fool all of the good old MFT timestamps we are provided?
 Highly unlikely, but let's take a look at an example anyway.

 I might also note that Boe doesn't claim that his script will/can fool detailed MFT/timeline analysis.